 - 4 Reasons to Visit on the Weekend

-The resort is very much a locals park, which results in OLC constantly offering something new (or updated) for guests.
+The resort is a locals park, which results in OLC constantly offering something new (or updated) for guests.
 Events at both Tokyo Disneyland and Tokyo DisneySea change with the seasons and sometimes in-between.
 Visiting in December versus May gives you a different experience.
 All the more reason to visit multiple times!
-Here’s a list of all the events which happen at the resort over a given year, starting with Christmas.
-The names of these events do change, so it is best to always check the official website.
+Here’s a list of events at the resort over a given year.

-- New Years Program (January 1 to January 5)
+- New Years (January 1 to January 5)

 - Disney’s Easter (End of March to June)

-- Tanabata Days (End of June to Beginning of July)
+- Tanabata Days (End of June to the beginning of July)

-These limited time events bring a variety of offerings for guests to enjoy.
+These limited-time events bring a variety of offerings for guests to enjoy.
 Live shows, parades, merchandise, and seasonal menus.
+Check the event calendar for 2019 here and for 2020 here.
+Make sure you subscribe to our YouTube Channel where we do coverage of the latest merchandise and food for these fantastic events!

 How Many Days

-The largest amount days offered for a Park Ticket is a 4-Day Passport.
+The largest number of days offered for a Park Ticket is a 4-Day Passport.
 The reason for this is a majority of its guests are locals who tend to consider 4 days long enough.
-You are certainly able to stay longer, but be aware you will have to buy more tickets.
-How many days should you visit depends on a variety of factors such as budget and time.
+If you plan on staying longer than 4 days in the parks, you’ll have to buy additional tickets.

-After you decide how many days you wish to visit, next is purchasing your tickets!
-Here’s a very brief breakdown of the ticket options:
+After you decide how many days you wish to visit, next is purchasing your park tickets!
+Here’s a brief breakdown of options:

-- 4-Day Passport (1 day at each park followed by 2-day park hopper)
+- One day at each park followed by a park hopper day

-- 3-Day Passport (1 day at each park followed by 1-day park hopper)
+- One day at each park followed by two park hopper days

 Here’s a list of average costs for various items at the resort, keep in mind that prices do vary and are subject to change.
 Use xe.com to convert into your currency: